-Can I contribute to a Roth IRA for my spouse?
-You can contribute to a Roth IRA for your spouse provided the contributions satisfy the Kay Bailey Hutchison Spousal IRA limit (discussed in How Much Can Be Contributed? under Traditional IRAs), you file jointly, and your modified AGI is less than \$228,000.
+Can you contribute to a Roth IRA for your spouse?
+You can contribute to a Roth IRA for your spouse provided the contributions satisfy the Kay Bailey Hutchison Spousal IRA limit (discussed in How Much Can Be Contributed? under Traditional IRAs), you file jointly, and your modified AGI is less than \$240,000.

 Compensation.
 Compensation includes wages, salaries, tips, professional fees, bonuses, and other amounts received for providing personal services.
-It also includes commissions, self-employment income, nontaxable combat pay, military differential pay, and taxable alimony and separate maintenance payments.
+It also includes commissions, self-employment income, nontaxable combat pay, military differential pay, taxable alimony and separate maintenance payments, and taxable non-tuition fellowship and stipend payments.